jsmolka/blog/content/posts/horizons/index.md

 > But like a ghost in your presence, I dissipate<br>
 > I tried it all, it's all in vain<br>

-The narrator describes his partner as empathyless.
-He tried everything to reignite the love, but ended up failing. _If you had empathy, you'd see I'd changed_ hints that the narrator is the cause of the relationship, but this theme isn't explored further.
+The partner is described as not having empathy.
+The narrator tried to rekindle their relationship, but ended up failed. _If you had empathy, you'd see I'd changed_ hints that he might be at fault, but this theory isn't explored further.

-> There's a whole world that used to be us<br>
-> Now there's an echo calling me<br>
-> Just a shred of memory<br>

-The narrator remembers better times, but those are just a distant echo, just _shred of memory_.

 > Sometimes, I still slip<br>
 > And start to question if<br>